 The Armenian Defense Ministry said Wednesday that the group replaced a team of 83 de-mining experts, medical personnel and security officers who had served a stint in Syria earlier this year.
 One of the Armenian mine-clearing experts lost his foot in a mine explosion.

 Ministry spokesman Artsrun Hovhannisyan says the group that arrived in Aleppo on Tuesday will conduct the mine-clearing effort in conformity with international standards.
 The team will also provide medical assistance to residents of Aleppo where it will be based.

-Before the war, Aleppo was home to 110,000 ethnic Armenians, one of the world's largest Armenian diasporas.
+Before the war, Aleppo in northern Syria was home to 110,000 ethnic Armenians, one of the world's largest Armenian diasporas.
 About 22,000 have since moved to Armenia.